-- 1. Subject to Subsection (2) an Act of the Parliament shall make provision for and in respect of the appointment of a Minister to be Acting Prime Minister to exercise and perform the powers, functions, duties and responsibilities of the Prime Minister when - a. there is a vacancy in the office of Prime Minister; or - b. the Prime Minister is suspended from office; or - c. the Prime Minister is - i. absent from the country; or - ii. out of speedy and effective communication; or - iii. otherwise unable or not readily available to perform the duties of his office. - 2.
-Where a Prime Minister is dismissed under Section 142(5)(a) (the Prime Minister) the person nominated under Section 145(2)(a) (motions of no confidence) - a. becomes the Acting Prime Minister until he is appointed a Prime Minister in accordance with Section 142(2) (the Prime Minister); and
+- 1. Subject to Subsection (2) an Act of the Parliament shall make provision for and in respect of the appointment of a Minister to be Acting Prime Minister to exercise and perform the powers, functions, duties and responsibilities of the Prime Minister when - a. there is a vacancy in the office of Prime Minister; or - b. the Prime Minister is suspended from office; or - c. the Prime Minister is - i. absent from the country: or - ii. out of speedy and effective communication; or - iii. otherwise unable or not readily available to perform the duties of his office - Where a Prime Minister is dismissed under Section 142(5)(a) (the Prime Minister) the person nominated under Section 145(2)(a) (motions of no confidence)- - a. becomes the Acting Prime Minister until he is appointed a Prime Minister in accordance with Section 142(2) (the Prime Minister); and

 - 2. b. may exercise and perform all the powers, functions, duties and responsibilities of a Prime Minister. - 3.
-The question whether the occasion for the appointment of an Acting Prime Minister or for the exercise or performance of a power, function, duty or responsibility by an Acting Prime Minister, under this section has arisen or has ceased, is non-justiciable. - Establishment of cabinet/ministers

-144. OTHER MINISTERS

-- 1. There shall be such number of Ministers (other than the Prime Minister), not being less than six or more than one quarter of the number of members of the Parliament from time to time, as is determined by or under an Organic Law. - 2.
+The question whether the occasion for the appointment of an Acting Prime Minister or for the exercise or performance of a power, function, duty or responsibility by an Acting Prime Minister, under this section has arisen or has ceased, is non-justiciable. - Establishment of cabinet/ministers - 144.
+OTHER MINISTERS - There shall be such number of Ministers (other than the Prime Minister), not being less than six or not exceeding 32, from time to time, as is determined by or under an Organic Law. - 2.
 The Ministers, other than the Prime Minister, shall be appointed by the Head of State, acting with, and in accordance with, the advice of the Prime Minister. - 3.
 A Minister, other than the Prime Minister, may be suspended from office in accordance with an Organic Law made for the purposes of Section 28(2) (further provisions). - 4.
-A Minister other than the Prime Minister - a. shall be dismissed from office by the Head of State if the Parliament passes, in accordance with Section 145 (motions of no confidence), a motion of no confidence in him; and - b. may be dismissed from office - i. by the Head of State, acting with, and in accordance with, the advice of the Prime Minister; or - ii. in accordance with Division III.2 (leadership code).
+A Minister other than the Prime Minister- - a. shall be dismissed from office by the Head of State if the Parliament passes, in accordance with Section 145 (motions of no confidence), a motion of no confidence in him; and - b. may be dismissed from office - i. by the Head of State, acting with, and in accordance with, the advice of the Prime Minister; or - ii. in accordance with Division III.2 (leadership code). - 5.
+An Organic Law made for the purposes of Subdivision VI.2.H (Protection of Elections from Outside or Hidden Influence and Strengthening of Political Parties) may provide that in certain circumstances a member of the Parliament is not eligible to be appointed to or hold the office of Minister.